 Provide a temporary home for an abandoned animal until it is adopted-this is a committment to save a life!

-3) Must be able to transport the foster animal to and from adoption events.
+- Must be able to transport the foster animal to and from adoption events and vet appointments.

 - We have a very limited amount of foster homes that stay constantly at capacity so if you can’t continue to foster your pet this creates an extreme hardship on the remaining foster homes.
 Most likely your pet will have to be boarded which increases costs for the rescue group.

 - In the event due to unforeseen circumstances, you can no longer foster your animal and it has to be boarded, you must be able to provide transport for the animal from boarding to adoption events and back to boarding.

 - By no means should this be taken to mean that if a foster animal behaves aggressively that you should continue to foster the animal.

 - You must have knowledge of animal behavior and be willing to accept mistakes.

 - For example, even a fully house trained animal will often have an accident when placed in a foster home-new environment can create confusion on "where to go".